 Fiona Aboud, 1976, USA/Brazil, works and lives in New York.
 She came to photography through a love for people, culture and a fascination for how we perceive ourselves and the world.
-Having never studied photography or art in school she assisted some of the top photographers in the world and learned the technical aspects of photography through assisting and with the help of the New York Public library.

 Her fine art work was originally inspired by photographers like Edward Curtis who documented a group of people whose culture was in danger of disappearing (Native Americans.)
-This mind set inspired her projects about Queens of Carnival and Sikhs: An American Portrait.
+This mind set inspired her projects about the Queens of Carnival and Sikhs: An American Portrait.